holman57/C-Examples/README.md

 The Archive of Interesting Code
 - The Archive of Interesting Code is an effort on my part to code up interesting algorithms and data structures. https://www.keithschwarz.com/interesting/

+Dear ImGui – Bloat-free graphical user interface library for C++
+- Dear ImGui is designed to enable fast iterations and to empower programmers to create content creation tools and visualization / debug tools https://github.com/ocornut/imgui

 Single-file public-domain/open source libraries with minimal dependencies
 - a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++ https://github.com/nothings/single_file_libs